OpalLang/OpalLang/README.md

 # OpalLang

-> Unleash the power of elegant simplicity in programming
+> A modern programming language focusing on clarity and efficiency

 > ⚠️ **Development Status**: This language is currently under active development and is in its early stages.
 At present, only the lexer component has been implemented.
 Many features described below are planned but not yet available.
-Stay tuned for exciting updates! ✨
+Stay tuned for updates.

 ## Overview

-Opal is more than just a programming language – it's a fresh perspective on how code should feel.
-Designed with simplicity and performance in mind, Opal brings together the best aspects of modern programming while eliminating unnecessary complexity.
-Whether you're a beginner taking your first steps into programming or a seasoned developer looking for a more elegant solution, Opal offers something special.
+Opal is a programming language designed with a focus on readability and performance.
+It combines modern programming concepts with a clean syntax, making it accessible to newcomers while providing the power and flexibility needed for experienced developers.

-## Why Opal?
+## Key Features

-- **Crystal Clear Syntax**: Write code that reads like poetry – clean, intuitive, and beautiful
+- **Clear, Consistent Syntax**: Designed for readability and maintainability
-- **Lightning-Fast Performance**: Built from the ground up with speed in mind
+- **High Performance**: Optimized execution with minimal overhead
-- **Developer Joy**: Experience the satisfaction of writing code that just feels right
+- **Developer Experience**: Streamlined tooling and helpful error messages
-- **Future-Ready**: Modern features wrapped in an elegant package
+- **Modern Design**: Contemporary features with practical implementation
-- **Type Safety Without Tears**: Strong typing that works with you, not against you
+- **Strong Type System**: Robust type checking with intuitive inference
-- **Learning Curve?
-More Like a Learning Glide**: Perfect for beginners, powerful for experts
+- **Gradual Learning Curve**: Structured for progressive skill development
-- **Flexible Memory Management**: Choose your own path - automatic or manual, you decide!
+- **Memory Management Options**: Flexible memory handling with both automatic and manual modes

-## Taste the Magic 🚀
+## Code Example

 ```opal
 class Calculator {